Shane Gillis: Early life and education

 He quickly transferred out of West Point during his first year, and played a year of football at Elon University in North Carolina.
-He was later asked to leave Elon University, and then returned to his parents' house, where he lived while attending community college.
+After quitting the team and no longer attending class, Gillis was expelled from Elon and returned to his parents' house, where he lived while attending community college.
 Gillis ultimately graduated from West Chester University in Pennsylvania with a degree in history.
 After graduating, he worked for a time as a Honda salesman, and later spent six months teaching English in Spain.

 Career

 2012–2019: Early career

 Gillis began performing comedy in 2012.
 He regularly performed in Harrisburg and Lancaster, Pennsylvania.
 To further his career, he relocated to Philadelphia, living near University City with fellow comedian Matt McCusker.
 In 2015, he placed third at Helium Comedy Club's annual "Philly's Phunniest" tournament, and he won the tournament the next year.
 In 2016, Gillis began Matt and Shane's Secret Podcast with McCusker.
 In 2017, Gillis became a frequent guest on The Bonfire with Big Jay Oakerson and Dan Soder, increasing his popularity.
 From June 2018 until August 2019, he appeared as a co-host on a weekly show on Compound Media called A Fair One with Tommy Pope.

-In 2019, after relocating to New York to further pursue comedy, Comedy Central named Gillis an "Up Next" comedian as he performed at Comedy Central's Clusterfest.
+In 2019, after relocating to New York City to further pursue comedy, Comedy Central named Gillis an "Up Next" comedian as he performed at Comedy Central's Clusterfest.
 That same year, Gillis was recognized as a "New Face" at the Just for Laughs comedy festival in Montreal.
 During an interview for All Things Considered at that festival, Gillis was interrupted by stand-up comedian Robert Kelly, who said, "You're very funny, dude ...
 I mean, I wanted to hate it."
 The interviewer, Andrew Limbong, described Gillis's set at the festival, writing: "Shane Gillis gives off post-jock energy—like someone who used to play a sport in school, then had the self-awareness to realize he wasn't cut out for it and stopped—but he isn't bitter about it at all.
 His friendly demeanor distracts you, while he sneaks in just a whiff of social insight within a barrage of self-deprecating sex jokes."